Alvgonz/pacmenFactory/README.md

 # The server will initialize in the <http://localhost:3000>
 ```

+## :sparkles: Roadmap of future improvements ##

+:heavy_check_mark: I plan to include inclination of pacman image changing with the relations between the valocity in y and x;\
+:heavy_check_mark: I plan to change pacman image to animate it to change between open mouth and close mouth en each position change;\
+:heavy_check_mark: I plan to put a label that you can use to change the image for a different character.
+I tcan be ghosts of different colors;

 ## :memo: License ##

 This project is under license from MIT.
 For more details, see the [LICENSE](LICENSE.md) file.